PrestaShop/docs/src/content/1.7/faq/image.md

 **A:** The limitation of the .htaccess file prevents the use of more than 9 999 999 images because there is a limit of 9 back references ($1, $2, $3,... $9) in mod_rewrite.
 The $10 $11 etc back references are being interpreted as just $1.

-You can exceed this limitation by adding the needed rules in your .htacces file.
+You can exceed this limitation by adding the needed rules in your .htacces file:

 ```ini
 RewriteCond %{HTTP_HOST} ^www.my-domain.com$